rejetto/hfs/dev-plugins.md

 This works because all translations are stored inside `HFS.lang`.
 Using `HFS._.set` is not necessary, but in this case is convenient, because the language-code key may not exist.

+If you want to override a text regardless of the language, use the special language-code `all`.

 ## API version history

 - 8.8 (v0.53.0)